top of page

 • A community where boys feel supported, listened to, and valued.

-The monthly meetings combine leadership opportunities, peer mentoring, and self-esteem building exercises.
-All meetings are facilitated by one or more of The Man Project staff members and supported by volunteer mentors.
-The group meetings range in size from 12 to 40 boys with an average ratio of 7 boys to 1 mentor.
+Our monthly gatherings blend leadership opportunities, peer mentoring, and activities designed to boost self-esteem.
+These sessions are overseen by The Man Project's staff members and bolstered by volunteer mentors.
+Group sizes typically range from 12 to 40 boys, maintaining an average ratio of seven boys to one mentor.

 Anchor 1